hartmaj2/24-25-scratch/TeamGames/pass_it_on_game.md

-# Notes about pass around Scratch Game
+# Notes about pass it on Scratch Game

 This game has a goal to teach kids how they can use Scratch remix feature to collaborate on a single project.